-I recommend that you try to work out small differences yourself because that is the cheapest and fastest way to arrive at a resolution.
-Always remember to put agreements in writing.
+In some divorces, it may be difficult to get your ex-spouse to comply with the court’s orders.
+Failure to comply with court orders can be a challenge, and if possible try to work out small differences yourself because that is the cheapest and fastest way to arrive at a resolution.
+Additionally, always remember to put agreements in writing.

 One possible step would be to ask the court to find your ex-spouse in contempt.
 Contempt findings can ultimately lead to jail time if the judge believes that your ex-spouse is intentionally refusing to comply with a lawful court order.